 Obese people on weight-loss jabs ‘should be prepared to stay on them for life’

+New weight loss drugs must be prioritised for those who most need it amid widespread shortages, experts warn

-Obese people who want to take a new generation of weight-loss jabs should be prepared to stay on them for life, researchers have suggested.
+Obese people taking weight-loss jabs should be prepared to stay on them for life, experts have warned.

-Studies show that people who stop the jabs – such as semaglutide – can regain much of the weight they have lost.
+Studies show that people who stop injections of drugs like semaglutide – sold as Wegovy and Ozempic – can regain much of the weight they have lost.

+Research results published last year in the journal Diabetes, Obesity and Metabolism on people who stopped semaglutide showed they regained two-thirds of their lost weight over the next 12 months.

-Earlier this year, the National Institute for Health and Care Excellence (Nice) recommended the use of semaglutide (brand name Wegovy) for adults with a body mass index (BMI) of at least 35 and one weight-related health condition – such as diabetes or high blood pressure.
+Earlier this year, the National Institute for Health and Care Excellence (Nice) recommended the use of semaglutide for adults with a body mass index (BMI) of at least 35 and one weight-related health condition, such as diabetes or high blood pressure.

-Nice said the jabs should not be taken for more than two years.

 Carel Le Roux, professor of metabolic medicine at Ulster University, told a briefing: “These are treatments for the disease of obesity and what happens is, when you treat people effectively, the disease comes under control, and the minute you stop the drug, the disease relapses.”

-He suggested the medical profession was comfortable prescribing for conditions such as rheumatoid arthritis or high blood pressure, and the same should be the case of managing obesity.
+He suggested the medical profession was comfortable prescribing for conditions such as rheumatoid arthritis or high blood pressure, and the same should be the case for managing obesity.

 He added: “The minute we stop the drug, the disease (obesity) relapses, so one of the most important questions we ask our patients now is, ‘are you prepared to take this treatment for the rest of your life?’